 We have planned out our logo design, now it’s time for the easy part, creating it.
 Let’s open up Adobe Illustrator and get started.
 There are a few basic logo design principles to consider before we start.

 - Use Pantone colours for your logo to ensure colour accuracy.
-To choose a pantone colour in Adobe Illustrator simply click on the little arrow in the top right corner of the colours palette.
+To choose a Pantone colour in Adobe Illustrator simply click on the little arrow in the top right corner of the colours palette.
 Then select “Pantone Solid Coated” from the options.
-Try to match the colours you chose originally with colours from the pantone library.
+Try to match the colours you chose originally with colours from the Pantone library.

 Draw the logo symbol: